 Multnomah Women's Fellowship seeks to provide an atmosphere where women of all stages (single, married, student, etc.) will grow in their relationship with the Lord, become equipped for ministry, and enjoy fellowship with one another.
-This organization provides a weekly bible study, share-and-prayer group, and other events that foster authentic community and provide support when needed.
+This organization provides a bible study, prayer group opportunities, and other events that foster authentic community as well as provide support when needed.